hbctraining/Intro-to-R-flipped/lessons/03_introR-functions-and-arguments.md

 1. Let's use base R function to calculate **mean** value of the `glengths` vector.
 You might need to search online to find what function can perform this task.
 2. Create a new vector `test <- c(1, NA, 2, 3, NA, 4)`.
 Use the same base R function from exercise 1 (with addition of proper argument), and calculate mean value of the `test` vector.
-> Note: In R, missing values are represented by the symbol `NA` (not available).
+> *NOTE:* In R, missing values are represented by the symbol `NA` (not available).
 It’s a way to make sure that users know they have missing data, and make a conscious decision on how to deal with it.
 There are ways to ignore `NA` during statistical calculation, or to remove `NA` from the vector.
 More functions related to missing data can be found [here](https://www.statmethods.net/input/missingdata.html).
 3. Another commonly used base function is `sort()`.
 Use this function to sort the `glengths` vector in **descending** order.

 ***